JulioZanette/python-is-easy/README.md

 # Pirple-Python-is-Easy

-Python is Easy Assignment from https://www.pirple.com/
+These are my proposed solutions for "Python is Easy" assignments at from https://www.pirple.com/.

+I'm using f.strings.
+Read more at: https://realpython.com/python-f-strings/